 Jesus, as the Lamb of God, has seven horns.
 In the next section, we see that the Lamb also has seven eyes.
 "Seven" is the number for perfection, or fullness.
 (See "Prophetic Patterns in Numbers").
 This number is replete throughout Revelation.
 Since chapter one, we have seen seven churches, the seven Spirits of God (Revelation 1:4), and seven seals on the scroll (Revelation 5:1).

 It was through the blowing of seven trumpets of rams' horns, at the leadership of Joshua, that Israel began to take their inheritance:

 Joshua 6:13-16 - Then seven priests bearing seven trumpets of rams' horns before the ark of the LORD went on continually and blew with the trumpets.
 And the armed men went before them.
 But the rear guard came after the ark of the LORD, while the priests continued blowing the trumpets.
 And the second day they marched around the city once and returned to the camp.
 So they did six days.
 But it came to pass on the seventh day that they rose early, about the dawning of the day, and marched around the city seven times in the same manner.
 On that day only they marched around the city seven times.
 And the seventh time it happened, when the priests blew the trumpets, that Joshua said to the people: "Shout, for the LORD has given you the city!"

 In Hebrew, the name "Joshua" is "Yeshua."
 The Greek for "Yeshua" transliterates to "Jesus" in English.
 The name "Yeshua" means "He delivers" or "the Lord Is Salvation."
-Jesus is our "horn of salvation," having redeemed us by His blood:
+Jesus is the "horn of salvation," having redeemed His people by His blood:

 Luke 1:68-69 - "Blessed is the Lord God of Israel, for He has visited and redeemed His people, and has raised up a horn of salvation for us In the house of His servant David."